Marble Bengal Cat Everything You Need To Know By Today

 For example, legend has it that the ancient Egyptians hybridized from their native African wild cat.
 The offspring were the forefathers of the pedigree Egyptian Mau.

-And according to another legend, it was the King of Siam who first hybridized from the leopard cat.
 Then used the offspring to guard his temples and palaces and apparently.
 Their descendants are the Siamese cats of today.

 But even ignoring the myths, it is certain that for centuries.
 These wild creatures came into contact with, and would sometimes mate domestic cats.